Build Your Investor Hunter AI Agent with ADK

 --service-account pitch-coach-sa@$PROJECT_ID.iam.gserviceaccount.com \

---set-env-vars GOOGLE_GENAI_USE_VERTEXAI=True,GOOGLE_CLOUD_PROJECT="$PROJECT_ID"
+--set-env-vars GOOGLE_GENAI_USE_VERTEXAI=True,GOOGLE_CLOUD_PROJECT="$PROJECT_ID",GOOGLE_CLOUD_LOCATION="global"

 Final Test